Home | Contact | Sitemap | 中文 | CAS

 By 2020, PMO aims to use a space-based probe of dark matter to solve major scientific problems; develop technology related to Antarctic astronomy in order to construct related “big science” facilities; and improve the system for observing objects and debris in space in order to support the nation’s aerospace programs.

 PMO’s research in astrophysics and celestial mechanics is grouped into four divisions: dark matter and space astronomy, Antarctic astronomy and radio astronomy, applied celestial mechanics and space objects and debris, and planetary sciences and deep space exploration.
 Each division consists of research groups, observation stations, and laboratories.
-PMO houses four CAS key laboratories (Radio Astronomy, Space Object and Debris Observation, Dark Matter and Space Astronomy, Planetary Sciences) and two CAS research centers (Space Object and Debris Observation and Research, and Antarctic Astronomy).
+PMO houses four CAS key laboratories (Radio Astronomy, Space Object and Debris Observation, Dark Matter and Space Astronomy, Planetary Sciences) .
 PMO has also established seven observation stations in Delingha (Qinghai Province), Ganyu (Jiangsu Province), Xuyi (Jiangsu Province), Honghe (Heilongjiang Province), Yao’an (Yunnan Province), Qingdao (Shandong Province), and Antarctic Dome A, respectively.
 PMO manages several major modern facilities, including a 13.7m millimeter-wave telescope, a 1m wild-field optical telescope for the search of Near Earth Objects, a CAS observation network for space objects and debris, and a solar telescope, etc. In November 2013, PMO started construction on its Xianlin campus in the eastern suburbs of Nanjing, and expects to relocate the institute to the new campus in early 2016.

 As of the end of 2013, 10 scientists are supported by the National Science Fund for Distinguished Young Scholars.
 PMO has 56 doctoral students, 64 master’s students and 8 postdoctoral researchers.